MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M17_Monitoring_Application_Performance_with_Application_Insights.md

     > **Note**: Record the name of the web app.
 You will need it later in this lab.

-1. Now is the time to create an Application Insights instance and connect it to our web application.
+1. Now is the time to create an Application Insights instance.

     ```bash
     az monitor app-insights component create --app $WEBAPPNAME \
         --location $LOCATION \
         --kind web --application-type web \
         --resource-group $RESOURCEGROUPNAME